franciscocastro7/ciscozin/README.md

 ### About Me

--👋 Hi, I’m Francisco Castro
+- 👋 Hi, I’m Francisco Castro.
--👀 I’m interested in Computer Science
+- 👀 I’m interested in Computer Science.
--🌱 I’m currently learning Computer Science in University of Minho
+- 🌱 I’m currently learning Computer Science in University of Minho.